-Applications for atacicept could fail to receive regulatory approval for many reasons, including the following:

-- the FDA or comparable foreign regulatory authorities may disagree with the design, implementation or results of our clinical trials; - the FDA or comparable foreign regulatory authorities may determine that atacicept is not safe and effective, only moderately effective or have undesirable or unintended side effects, toxicities or other characteristics that preclude our obtaining marketing approval or prevent or limit commercial use; - the population studied in the clinical trial may not be sufficiently broad or representative to assure efficacy and safety in the full population for which we seek approval, resulting in a restrictive label and limiting commercial use;

-- the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from nonclinical studies or clinical trials; - the data collected from clinical trials of atacicept may not be sufficient to support the submission of a BLA, or other submission or to obtain regulatory approval in the United States or elsewhere; - we may be unable to demonstrate to the FDA or comparable foreign regulatory authorities that atacicept's risk-benefit ratio for its proposed indication is acceptable; - the FDA or comparable foreign regulatory authorities may fail to approve the manufacturing processes, test procedures and specifications or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.

-This lengthy approval process, as well as the unpredictability of the results of clinical trials, may result in our failing to obtain regulatory approval to market atacicept, which would significantly harm our business, financial condition, results of operations and prospects.

-In addition, even if we obtain approval of atacicept for a lead indication, regulatory authorities may not approve atacicept for other indications, may impose significant limitations in the form of narrow indications, warnings, or a Risk Evaluation and Mitigation Strategy (REMS).
-Certain regulatory authorities may grant approval contingent on the performance of costly post-marketing clinical trials or may approve atacicept with a label that does not include the labeling claims necessary or desirable for successful commercialization of our product candidates.
-In addition, if we are unable to obtain regulatory approval of atacicept, or if regulatory approval results in a limited label, our business, financial condition, results of operation and prospects will be significantly harmed.

-Even if approved, atacicept may not achieve adequate market acceptance among physicians, patients, healthcare payors and others in the medical community necessary for commercial success.

-Even if atacicept receives regulatory approval, it may not gain adequate market acceptance among physicians, patients, healthcare payors and others in the medical community.
-The degree of market acceptance would depend on a number of factors, including:

-- · the efficacy and safety profile as demonstrated in clinical trials compared to alternative treatments; - the timing of market introduction of the product candidate as well as competitive products; - the clinical indications for which the product candidate is approved; - restrictions on the use of atacicept, such as boxed warnings or contraindications in labeling, or a REMS, if any, which may not be required of alternative treatments and competitor products; - the potential and perceived advantages of product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - our pricing and the availability of coverage and adequate reimbursement by third-party payors, including government authorities; - the availability of atacicept for use as a combination therapy;
+$A{l}$ pplications for atacicept could fail to receive regulatory approval for many reasons, including the following: the FDA or comparable foreign regulatory authorities may disagree with the design, implementation or results of our clinical trials; the FDA or comparable foreign regulatory authorities may determine that atacicept is not safe and effective, only moderately effective or have undesirable or unintended side effects, toxicities or other characteristics that preclude our obtaining marketing approval or prevent or limit commercial use; the population studied in the clinical trial may not be sufficiently broad or representative to assure efficacy and safety in the full population for which we seek approval, resulting in a restrictive label and limiting commercial use; the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from nonclinical studies or clinical trials; the data collected from clinical trials of atacicept may not be sufficient to support the submission of a BLA, or other submission or to obtain regulatory approval in the United States or elsewhere; we may be unable to demonstrate to the FDA or comparable foreign regulatory authorities that atacicept's risk-benefit ratio for its proposed indication is acceptable; the FDA or comparable foreign regulatory authorities may fail to approve the manufacturing processes, test procedures and specifications or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval. nis lengthy approval process, as well as the unpredictability of the results of clinical trials, may result in our failing to obtain regulatory approval to tacicept, which would significantly harm our business, financial condition, results of operations and prospects. impose si authoritie include the regulator addition, even if we obtain approval of atacicept for a lead indication, regulatory authorities may not approve atacicept for other indications, may ignificant limitations in the form of narrow indications, warnings, or a Risk Evaluation and Mitigation Strategy (REMS).
+Certain regulatory es may grant approval contingent on the performance of costly post-marketing clinical trials or may approve atacicept with a label that does not he labeling claims necessary or desirable for successful commercialization of our product candidates.
+In addition, if we are unable to obtain y approval of atacicept, or if regulatory approval results in a limited label, our business, financial condition, results of operation and prospects will icantly harmed. pproved, atacicept may not achieve adequate market acceptance among physicians, patients, healthcare payors and others in the medical ity necessary for commercial success. ven if atacicept receives regulatory approval, it may not gain adequate market acceptance among physicians, patients, healthcare payors and others edical community.
+The degree of market acceptance would depend on a number of factors, including: the efficacy and safety profile as demonstrated in clinical trials compared to alternative treatments; the timing of market introduction of the product candidate as well as competitive products; the clinical indications for which the product candidate is approved; restrictions on the use of atacicept, such as boxed warnings or contraindications in labeling, or a REMS, if any, which may not be required of alternative treatments and competitor products; the potential and perceived advantages of product candidates over alternative treatments; 37